Pankhil07/MLOps_Project/reports/README.md

 > Answer length: 200-300 words.
 >
 > Example:
-> *We have organized our CI into 3 separate files: one for doing ..., one for running ... testing and one for running*
+> *We have organized our CI into 3 separate files: one for doing ..., one for running ... testing, and one for running*
 > *... .
 In particular for our ..., we used ... .An example of a triggered workflow can be seen here: <weblink>*
 >
 > Answer:

---- We have organized our CI in 2 steps that is first runnig the tests on the code and then adding the github wokrlfow .
+--- We have organized our CI in 2 steps: first running the tests on the code and then adding the GitHub workflow.
 An example of triggered workflow is here https://github.com/Pankhil07/MLOps_Project/actions/runs/6481043580/workflow ---

 ## Running code and tracking experiments